 Can I earn a salary that meets the cost of living in the city or region I want to locate?

 Answering these questions can help you decide how you want to move forward.
-Many newcomers decide to get extra certifications or take a new course.
+Many newcomers get other certifications or take a new course for credential recognition.
 This will help you transition better into the Canadian labour market.
-And if you strategically get the correct certifications, you will ultimately get paid more as well.
+And if you strategically get the correct certifications, you will ultimately get paid more.

 By understanding the trends in your profession and accounting for wages, you can make an informed decision about your next step.